measty/tiatoolbox/docs/visualization.rst

     :align: right
     :alt: type select example

-If annotations have a type property, this will be used to populate the type select boxes.
-This allows you to toggle on/off annotations of a specific type.
-You can also modify the default colors that each type is displayed in by using the color picker widgets next to each type name (note these will only have an effect if the property to color by is selected as 'type').
-Individual image overlays or graph overlays will also get their own toggle, labeled for example 'layer_i' or 'nodes', that can be used to toggle the respective overlays on or off.
+If annotations have a ``type`` property, it can be used as the active color property and will appear in the annotation property selector.
+The OpenLayers frontend currently focuses on property-driven coloring and filter expressions rather than the older per-type widget set.
+Active layers can still be toggled in the map layer switcher.

 Colormaps/Coloring by Property Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have selected a slide with the slide dropdown, you can add overlays by repeatedly choosing files containing overlays from the overlay drop menu.
-They will be overlaid on the slide as separate layers.
-In the case of segmentations, if your segmentations have the 'type' property as one of their properties, this can additionally be used to show/hide annotations of that specific type.
-Colors can be individually selected for each type if the randomly generated color scheme is not suitable.
+Once you have selected a slide with the slide dropdown, you can add overlays by repeatedly choosing files containing overlays from the overlay menu.
+Raster overlays are added as tile layers.
+Annotation overlays backed by SQLiteStore, ``.dat``, or GeoJSON inputs are loaded through the annotation store path and displayed as vectors in the browser.

 You can select the property that will be used to color annotations in the color_by box.
 The corresponding property should be either categorical (strings or ints), in which case a dict-based color mapping should be used, or a float between 0-1 in which case a matplotlib colormap should be applied.
 There is also the option for the special case 'color' to be used.
 If your annotations have a property called color, this will be assumed to be an RGB value in the form of a tuple (R, G, B) of floats between 0-1 for each annotation which will be used directly without any mapping.

-The 'color type by property' box allows annotations of the specified type to be colored by a different property to the 'global' one.
-For example, this could be used to have all detections colored according to their type, but for Glands, color by some feature describing them instead (their area, for example).
+Filter expressions use the same annotation-store query DSL as the legacy interface, for example ``props['score'] > 0.5``.

 Running Models
 ^^^^^^^^^^^^^^